 A study of the problems connected with the selection, preparation, and serving of the school lunch.
 Laboratory fee, \$3.00.
-Two periods a week.
-Credit, two semester hours.

 308. HOME MANAGEMENT.

 The systematic planning of the daily routine in the home; management of time, energy, and money; selection, use, and care of household equipment; problems of family living.